department-of-veterans-affairs/va-digital-service-handbook/_pages/service-design/resources/research.md

 #
 # Title and Description display on page and in meta
 title: User Research
-description: The goal of user research is to learn about the people who will use your service and what they need and want.
+description: The goal of user research is to learn about the people who will use your service and what they need and want, so you can design and build a service your users will use.
+You'll do research in every phase of the service lifecycle.
 #
 # Internal page menu - titles here match titles in Markdown
 sections:
-  - Key questions to answer
-  - What to do in discovery
-  - The team you need
-  - How long discovery takes
-  - Completing discovery
+  - Planning for research
-  - Stopping after discovery
+  - During the discovery phase
-  - Resources
+  - During the alpha phase
+  - During the beta phase
+  - During the live phase
+  - Tools, resources, and examples
 #
 # Don't edit items below - they control the page layout
 layout: page